zachkaupp/lplex_analysis/docs/guide.md

 -   Clustering includes all treatments in order to have enough data for accurate clusters (IN SOME CASES, THIS MAY BE MISLEADING)
 -   File Name Format: TIMEPOINT_TREATMENT

+### PCA plot clustering -

+- Function gives option to return only F1 accuracy score or plot the actual data, with the option to set the accuracy score from multiple precalculated, averaged scores

 ### Singlevar dot plot -

 - Outliers calculated so that harshly skewed data can still be shown in an interpretable format